mindwind/my-draft/note/handy_notes.md

 ## Derek Sivers
+Most people are so worried about looking good that they never do anything greate.
+Most people are so worried about doing something great that they never do anything at all.
+        --_I assume I'm below average_

 Public comments are just feedback on something you created.
 They’re worth reading to see if your work has been misunderstood, to find ways it can be improved.
     -- _The public you is not you_